raceintospace/raceintospace/doc/manual/manual.md

 New to RIS 2.0, you can also downgrade the duration level of a mission: so if you schedule a Duration C one turn and a D the next, and the first mission doesn't accomplish Duration C, you can then downgrade the D to a C.  That way you don't have to choose between taking a big risk or canceling and rescheduling for next turn.

 The Requirement Penalties figure shows the total of any penalties against the mission for skipping milestone steps or duration steps, or for being the first of this type of mission you've flown.
-Clicking on the image of the launch pad on the left will open a pop-up window that breaks down those penalties, much like the safety risk button in Future Missions.
+For a lunar landing it will also show any penalties on the LM steps due to lack of LM Points.
+Clicking on the image of the launch pad on the left will open a pop-up window that breaks down those penalties, just like the safety risk button in Future Missions.

 ### Arlington Cemetery / Kremlin Wall